ncatlab/nlab-content/pages/8/5/9/3/3958/content.md

 #### Cartesian spaces as representable objects of $Sh(CartSp)$

-The represenables themselves should evidently be locally representable and canonically have the structure of $CartSp$-structured toposes.
+The representables themselves should evidently be locally representable and canonically have the structure of $CartSp$-structured toposes.

 Indeed, every object $U \in \mathrm{CartSp}$ is canonically a [[CartSp]]-[[ringed space]], meaning a [[topological space]] equipped with a local sheaf of [[smooth algebra]]s.
 More generally: every object $U \in CartSp$ is canonically incarnated as the $CartSp$-[[structured (∞,1)-topos]